 Instructions

-- In a large bowl mix together the milk and breadcrumbs.
-Sprinkle over a pinch of the Italian seasoning along with a big pinch of black pepper - mix to combine.
+- In a large bowl, combine the milk and breadcrumbs.
+Add a pinch of Italian seasoning and a generous pinch of black pepper, then mix everything until well combined.

-- Add the minced beef and crumble over the stock cube (as small a crumble as possible) as Knorr stock cubes are soft and tend to stick rather than crumble.
+- Add the minced beef and sprinkle the stock cube over it, crumbling it as finely as you can, since Knorr stock cubes are soft and tend to clump rather than crumble.

 - Take a tiny piece of the mixture and fry it in a pan so you can taste it - it's your chance to adjust the seasoning if needed.

-- Divide the mixture into 4 and pat firmly into oval-shaped patties around 3 cm thick.
-Cover in cling film and put them into the fridge for at least 45 minutes (up to 3 hours.
-This is important as it will stop them from falling apart when you cook them.
+- Divide the mixture into four portions and shape each one into oval patties about 3 cm thick.
+Wrap them snugly in cling film and chill in the fridge for at least 45 minutes or up to 3 hours.
+This step is key to keeping them intact while cooking.

-- Heat 30g of butter in a large frying pan over high heat until foaming.
-Turn the heat to medium add the steaks and cook on one side for about 6 minutes then flip and brown the other side until they are 'almost' done in the middle - about 5-6 minutes more.
-Remove the steaks onto a plate and set aside.
+- Melt 30g of butter in a large frying pan over high heat until it starts to foam.
+Reduce the heat to medium, place the steaks in the pan, and cook one side for about 6 minutes.

-- Wipe the frying pan with kitchen paper add the other 20g of butter and heat.
-Add in the onions and a pinch of salt and cook for about 8 minutes until the onions are nice and soft and begin to go golden.
+- Wipe the frying pan with kitchen paper, and melt the remaining 20g of butter over heat.
+Add the onions with a pinch of salt.
+Cook for about 8 minutes, stirring occasionally, until they soften and turn golden.

-- Now add the mushrooms and cook for another 5 minutes.
-Add the tomato puree and flour, and cook for about 2 minutes, stirring all the while - a wooden spoon is good.
+- Add the mushrooms and cook for 5 minutes.
+Stir in the tomato puree and flour, cooking for about 2 minutes while constantly stirring; using a wooden spoon works well.

-- Now return the steak patties to the pan.
-Cover with a lid, and simmer over medium-low heat until properly cooked through - about 15 minutes.
+- Return the steak patties to the pan, cover with a lid, and let them simmer on medium-low heat for around 15 minutes, or until thoroughly cooked.

-- Have a taste and season the gravy with cracked black pepper.
-Remove the steaks onto your serving plate and serve topped with the gravy and mashed potatoes.
+- Taste the gravy and season it with cracked black pepper.
+Transfer the steaks to your serving plate, then top them with the gravy and serve alongside mashed potatoes.

 No comments